Skip to content

 PRAYER IS A RESPONSE

 There are many responses to sickness and tragedy.
-Some people throw themselves into their work, and others seek out a listening ear.
+Some people throw themselves into their work, while others seek a listening ear.
 Many Christians pray.
+If we call ourselves children of God, then we need to pray.
+Why?
 In a situation where it’s easy to feel hopeless, wordless, and paralyzed, prayer can:

-• Give us something practical to do
+• give us something practical to do.

-• Offer us hope that has nothing to do with medical advances
+• offer us hope that has nothing to do with medical advances.

 PRAYER REVEALS WHERE WE PUT OUR HOPES